Welcome to MusicDayz

 Postal worker William Moore, known for staging lone protests against racial segregation, is murdered on a rural stretch of Highway 11 near Attalla, Alabama, USA.
 He had been planning to deliver a letter of protest to the Mississippi Governor's mansion but instead he was shot twice in the head at close range with a .22 caliber rifle owned by a certain Floyd Simpson, with whom Moore had argued earlier that day.
 No charges were ever laid against Simpson.
 Several songs will be inspired by Moore's death, including William Moore, The Mailman by Pete Seeger [1963] and William Moore by Phil Ochs [1964].

-Medgar Evers is buried with full military honours in Arlington National Cemetary, Arlington, Virginia, USA.
-Evers, a committed anti-segregation campaigner, had been shot in the back just days earlier in Jackson, Mississippi, by a white racist gunman.
+In Jackson, Mississippi, USA, anti-segregation campaigner Medgar Evers is shot in the back and killed by a white racist gunman.
 Evers' death will be the spark for the Bob Dylan song Only A Pawn In Their Game.
+Nina Simone's 1964 song Mississippi Goddam will also deal with the death of Medgar Evers.

 Read More